Vegas-City/show-manager/README.md

 ### Syncing Actions to Video

-To sync action to video we make use of a subtitle file format called SubRip Subtitle (SRT).
+To sync actions to a video we make use of a subtitle file format called SubRip Subtitle (SRT).

 If you would like to learn more about SRT format check these out